apache/sling-site/src/main/jbake/content/documentation/development/osgi-mock.md

 It is possible to combine such a unit test with a `@ExtendWith` annotation e.g. for [Mockito JUnit Jupiter Extension][mockito-junit5-extension].

+### JUnit 4: OSGi Context JUnit Rule

+The OSGi mock context can be injected into a JUnit test using a custom JUnit rule named `OsgiContext`.
+This rule takes care of all initialization and cleanup tasks required to make sure all unit tests can run independently (and in parallel, if required).

+Example:

+    #!java
+    public class ExampleTest {

+      @Rule
+      public final OsgiContext context = new OsgiContext();

+      @Test
+      public void testSomething() {

+        // register and activate service with configuration MyService service1 = context.registerInjectActivateService(new MyService(),
+            "prop1", "value1");

+        // get service instance
+        OtherService service2 = context.getService(OtherService.class);

+      }

+    }

+It is possible to combine such a unit test with a `@RunWith` annotation e.g. for [Mockito JUnit Runner][mockito-junit4-testrunner].

 ### Getting OSGi mock objects